 The expat tax regime can be used for 7 years in total.

 Employees performing work in Denmark will be mandatory members of the Danish social security scheme, and thereby obliged to pay social security contributions (ATP) of DKK1,135.80 per employee per year.
 The employer’s contributions to Danish social security amount to approximately DKK8,000-10,000 per employee per year.
-An exemption from the Danish social security scheme may be obtained if there is a totalization agreement between Denmark and the home country/territory.
+An exemption from the Danish social security scheme may be obtained if there is a totalization agreement between Denmark and the home country/jurisdiction.
 This applies to both residents as well as non-residents.

 The tax year is the same as the calendar year.
 Individual tax returns should be filed no later than on 1 July of the year following the tax year.

 Individuals receiving a pre-printed tax assessment from the tax authorities should file any changes no later than 1 May.
 The tax authorities sends out a pre-printed tax assessment if the tax authorities deem the income statement to be very simple.
 It is generally possible to extend the due date from 1 May to 1 July.

 Tax returns must be filed by non-residents who receive any Danish-sourced employment income.

 If the remuneration is paid out from a Danish entity or from a Permanent Establishment in Denmark, the company has a monthly reporting obligation as well as withholding obligations.

-Employees from certain countries/territories must apply for a visa before they enter Denmark.
+Employees from certain countries/jurisdictions must apply for a visa before they enter Denmark.
 The type of visa required will depend on the purpose of the individual’s entry into Denmark.